ECTS

 Objectives

-The aim of the Neuroscience program is to train students from different backgrounds (biologists, chemists, doctors, pharmacists, engineers) in the various aspects of neuroscience research, both theoretical and practical.
-At the end of the two-year program, students, whatever their initial training, should be able to join a research laboratory as a doctoral student or engineer.
+The Neuroscience program aims to train students from different backgrounds (biologists, chemists, doctors, pharmacists, engineers) in the various aspects of neuroscience research, both theoretical and practical.
+At the end of the two-year program, students, regardless of their initial training, should be able to join a research laboratory as a doctoral student or engineer.

 Know-how and skills